SPANDigital/presidium-core/source/_best_practices/code-highlighting.md

 ---
-id: code-highligthing
+title: "Code Highlighting"
-title: Code Highlighting
+label-id: "code-highligthing"
-author: torabisu
+author: "torabisu"
 ---

 When highlighting code, wrap it in a liquid highlight tag: